wesleybeckner/python_foundations/docs/S5_Pandas.md

 <br>

 Today, we will jump into the **Pandas** package.
 Packages are collections of related functions.
 These are the things we `import`.
-Pandas is a two dimensional data structure like a spreadsheet in Excel.
-In fact, we will be importing our first dataset and viewing it, with Pandas!
+Pandas operates around a two dimensional data structure called a DataFrame, much like a spreadsheet in Excel.
+We will be importing our first dataset and viewing it, with Pandas!

 <br>